PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Three Essential Retrieves

-Dragging: Pull the jig along bottom with your rod, then reel up slack and repeat.
+Dragging: Pull the jig along bottom with your rod tip, then reel up slack and repeat.
+This keeps constant bottom contact while covering ground.
+Smallmouth bass particularly favor this presentation along rocky structure.

-Swimming: Maintain steady retrieve just fast enough to keep the jig off bottom.
+Swimming: Maintain steady retrieve speed just fast enough to keep the jig off bottom without breaking the surface.
+Paddle tail trailers add vibration that helps bass track the lure during swimming presentations.

 Strike Detection Drill